 Jared currently has more than 200 off-mall stores located in almost 40 states in the US.
 Their product specialization is advertised as being fine jewelry and diamond jewelry.
 Needless to say, this piqued my interest and I decided to take a closer look at their offerings.

 Jared’s brick and mortar stores sell a wide range of jewelry products from watches, charms and engagement rings.
 They claim to offer “five times the selection of ordinary jewelry stores” and to price their goods well.

 As a physical retailer with an established identity, they are uniquely positioned in the market to target affluent consumers through their selected merchandise and designer jewelry brands.

-In recent years, Jared had also revamped their online store to offer consumers a better shopping experience and to extend their reach to tech-savvy shoppers.
+In recent years, Jared had also revamped its online store to offer consumers better shopping experience and to extend their reach to tech-savvy shoppers.

 The return and exchange policy offered at Jared is 30 days.
 This is on par with what many other jewelers are offering.
 For after-sales services, Jared provides free cleaning and inspection services at any of their stores.

 Jared has a trade-in policy (at any Jared store location) where you can upgrade your diamond/diamond jewelry item for another diamond/diamond jewelry item that is at least double the trade-in value.

 Interestingly, Jared also offers a “Lifetime Diamond & Gemstone Guarantee” where they will replace any diamonds or gemstones that are damaged or lost from the setting as a result of “normal wear”.

 This may sound like a big deal but it really isn’t.